How Long Does Castor Oil Last? Shelf Life, Storage, and Signs It's Gone Bad - Aumenta

 A few simple habits go a long way toward keeping your bottle fresh for its full usable life.

-- Keep the bottle sealed when you are not using it.
-Every time it is open, more air gets in.
+• Keep the bottle sealed when you're not using it.
+Every time it's open, more air gets in.

-- Wipe the rim clean before closing the cap so residue does not build up over time.
+• Wipe the rim clean before closing the cap so residue doesn't build up over time.

 Quick shelf-life checklist

-- Opened: shorter, so use it at a steady pace once it is open
+• Opened: shorter, so use it at a steady pace once it's open

-- Smell test: mild and nutty is normal, sour or sharp is not
+• Smell test: mild and nutty is normal, sour or sharp isn't

-- Look test: consistent color and clarity is normal, new cloudiness or darkening is not
+• Look test: consistent color and clarity is normal, new cloudiness or darkening isn't

-- Feel test: familiar thickness is normal, new stickiness is not
+• Feel test: familiar thickness is normal, new stickiness isn't

 We built Brilho Brasileiro to be as honest as the process behind it: 100% pure, cold-pressed, and additive-free, single-origin from Northeastern Brazil, with nothing added to mask what a real oil is supposed to be.
-That also means it deserves the same care you would give any fresh, unprocessed ingredient.
-If you are curious about why the extraction method matters for quality in the first place, we go deeper into it in cold-pressed vs hexane-extracted castor oil.
+That also means it deserves the same care you'd give any fresh, unprocessed ingredient.
+If you're curious about why the extraction method matters for quality in the first place, we go deeper into it in cold-pressed vs hexane-extracted castor oil.

 References